unic/ScalaWebTest/README.md

 		1. Enter the Sonatype PGP Key Password as stored in our company password store
 		1. Go to https://oss.sonatype.org/#stagingRepositories verify and close the staging repository
 		1. `exit` - exits the sbt interactive mode
+1. Commit your changes with the commit message "Release x.x.x" (e.g. `Release 1.0.0`)
+1. Tag this commit with the release version
 1. Switch the version in `build.sbt` to the snapshot version (e.g. from `1.0.0` to `1.0.0-SNAPSHOT`) and update the documentation if needed
 1. Finally commit those changes with the commit message "Release x.x.x complete" (e.g. `Release 1.0.0 complete`)
+1. Push you changes and the tag